 In this excerpt, ‘In Mediapedia: Oils’ (from The Artist’s Magazine), Albert tells you everything you need to know about how to paint with oil.
 This article includes FAQs about how to oil paint, oil painting beginners tools, and must-have advice, plus an overview of the chemistry of oil paint.

 If you’ve ever wanted to learn how to paint, acrylic is a great way to get started.
-In this free download from Acrylic Painting, you’ll learn how to blend acrylic paint with flat, filbert, round and liner brushes for essential shapes that you can use for still life, figure painting and more.
+In this free download from Acrylic Painting, you’ll learn how to paint step by flowers step by step, plus how to handle your tools and choosing paints.

 In these digital painting tutorials for beginners, you will use digital matte painting tools like Adobe Photoshop and Illustrator to learn digital painting either with or without a tablet.
 Learning how to paint digitally is a great next step for artists who understand aesthetics but want to cut back on their supplies budget.